 An important question raised by many critics is why the movie chose the wrong protagonist.
-Why did they even mention intersectional feminism when they blatantly centred the movie around a woman subject to white privilege over a black woman who is actually shown to face harassment?
+Why did they even mention intersectional feminism when they blatantly centered the movie around a woman subject to white privilege over a black woman who is actually shown to face harassment?

 Films need to stop enabling selective feminism.
 It is convenient and lazy, things that feminism just can’t be anymore.
 Feminism is a fight that needs to be won.
-Movies, books and pop culture can contribute strongly to that.
+Movies, books, and pop culture can contribute strongly to that.
 They just need to be better at it.

 As far as feminist movies go, Moxie is a commendable attempt.
 To someone who knows little about feminism, this movie is a good starter pack.
 It reminds us that misogyny is normalized everywhere, even in school.
 Boys are handed opportunities, while girls are denied them.

-But in the 21st century when crimes against queer women and women of colour are on the rise, we have to make more of an effort to emphasize intersectional feminism.
+But in the 21st century when crimes against queer women and women of color are on the rise, we have to make more of an effort to emphasize intersectional feminism.
 Moxie, unfortunately, failed to do so.